History of FC Basel (1965–2000): Ninetieth season

 Roland Rasi was appointed as the club's chairman at the AGM, he replaced Pierre Jacques Lieblich who stood down.
 Rainer Ohlhauser was the new first team manager.
 He had taken over from Helmut Benthaus, who had been manager for 17 years between 1965 and 1982, and who had moved on to take over as manager of VfB Stuttgart.
 A number of players left the squad, Ernst Schleiffer moved on to Grenchen, Peter Marti went to Aarau, Markus Tanner to Luzern and Joseph Küttel to Lugano.
 In the other direction Winfried Berkemeier joined from Young Boys, Ruedi Zbinden joined from local rivals Nordstern Basel and Nicolas Keller joined from Chiasso.
 There were also a number of youngsters who advanced from the youth team, Roger Bossert, Guido Rudin and Thomas Hauser.
 Basel played a total of 51 games this season.
 30 matches were played in the domestic league, three in the Swiss Cup, four in the Cup of the Alps and 14 were friendly matches.
 The Swiss League Cup was no longer played this season.
 Of their 14 test games, ten were won, two drawn and two ended with a defeat.

 The 1982–83 Nationalliga A was contested by 16 teams.
 Basel ended the season in eleventh position.
 In their 30 league games Basel won ten, drew five and lost fifteen matches, obtaining 25 points.
-They were 24 points behind Grasshopper Club Zürich who became new champions.
+They were 24 points behind Grasshopper Club Zürich who won the championship.

 Basel entered into the Swiss Cup in the round of 64.
 Here they were drawn away against FC Breitenbach and on 9 October they won the match 4–0.
 In the round of 32 Basel were drawn at home against Lausanne-Sport.
 The game was played on 12 March 1983 and Basel won 2–1.
 On 4 April the away defeat against Mendrisio meant the end of this cup season.
 In the Coppa delle Alpi Basel were drawn against AJ Auxerre and Metz.
 Two draws against Auxerre and one victory and a defeat against Metz left them in third position in the Swiss teams group table.
 Xamax and Nantes played in the final.